-Rankin Dome Project (Southern Cross WA) 100%
+Rankin Dome Project (Southern Cross, WA) 100%

-The Company has entered into a binding Farm-In Agreement with Australian Critical Minerals Pty Ltd ("ACM") in respect of the Company's non-core Rankin Dome Project comprising of three tenements being E77/2709, E77/2753 and E77/2768.
-Subsequent to the year-end the Farm-In Agreement has been extended 3 months to 30 June 2023.
+The Company entered into a binding Farm-In Agreement with Australian Critical Minerals Pty Ltd ("ACM") in respect of the Company's non-core Rankin Dome Project comprising of three tenements being E77/2709, E77/2753 and E77/2768.
+During the year, ACM completed an auger and RC drill programme with anomalous TREO results, these will be further explored this year to enhance the project.